frank/oxylus/README.md

 # Prometheus
 A knowledge based troubleshooter system for debugging C code, aimed at basic use of the language.

-Courtesy of dr. Arnold Meijster.
+Courtesy of Dr. Arnold Meijster.